mdancho84/mdancho84.github.io/_posts/2019-07-22-how-i-started-my-data-science-business.md

 Further, in writing the S&P 500 Analysis article, I was constantly converting back and forth between data frame and xts (two different data structures in R each with benefits that I will not go into).

-## A light bulb in my head went off!
+## A light bulb went off in my head!

 What if I put together a set of functions to do all of these financial calculations without ever leaving the tidyverse?
 That would save me and everyone else a ton of coding time.